Openpath raises $36 million to bring keyless building access to more industries

 Openpath, a company that builds keyless and contactless building access systems, has raised $36 million in a series C round led by Greycroft.
+Openpath had previously raised around $27 million, and the company said its latest cash injection will be used to accelerate product engineering, hardware, and software development and “support its client base across new verticals.”

 Demand for contactless technologies has surged during the COVID-19 crisis, accelerating digital payments, socially distanced deliveries, and other technologies that help people interact safely with the physical world.